 Descant to the hymn tune CORONATION.
 Free score with harmonized descant.
 (Audio: Prologue ad lib + hymnal verse + descant verse) Free score.

 Edward Perronet wrote "All hail the power of Jesus' name" while he served as a missionary in India, the hymn first appearing in the November, 1779 issue of Gospel Magazine.
 These words have been translated into virtually every language in which Christianity is known.
 A cheerful Englishman of Huguenot descent, he was an associate of the Wesleys (until he wasn't), and a satirist of the Anglican church, which had scant appreciation of his humor.
 Eight years later, John Rippon published his own adaptation, replacing some of Perronet's with his own, including a different final stanza (both versions are included here).
-In his revision he entitled the hymn "The Spiritual Coronation," hence the name of the tune - an odd choice for a tune composed in George Washington's first term by an American composer who had served in Washington's army.
-Oliver Holden established himself as an 18th C composer and compiler of hymn tunes, along with other professional interests.
-Possessed of only a few months of formal schooling, he worked as a carpenter, real estate agent, landowner, legislator, and pastor.
+In his revision Rippon entitled the hymn "The Spiritual Coronation," hence the name of the tune - an odd choice for a setting composed in George Washington's first term by an American composer, Oliver Holden, who had served in Washington's army.
+Possessed of only a few months of formal schooling, Holden established himself as an 18th C composer and compiler of hymn tunes, along with other professional interests - carpenter, real estate agent, landowner, legislator, and pastor.
 Among his books on sacred music are The American Harmony (1793) and Union Harmony, or a Universal Collection of Sacred Music (1793 & 1801); he also taught 'singing schools' in the same fashion as William Billings.
 Holden wrote many hymns, of which CORONATION - written specifically for this text - is the most well known, and has since been in continuous publication.
 The image below is in an early, shape note form; his original was in round note similarly voiced, but with an engraver's error in the alto.
 Typical of the period, the melody was in the tenor; the first publication in a conventional SATB setting with the tune in the soprano appears to be in The Sabbath Hymn and Tune Book, edited by Lowell Mason, et al. (1859)

 (This descant is opus 1, written for the St. David's Treble Choir, Kennebunk, Maine.)